mathigon/tropicsu/lessons/fertilizers-and-climate/content.md

 * Discuss the possible impact of N2O emissions from fertilizers on climate.
 :::

-* Use the visualization and associated data set “Global warming potential of greenhouse gases over 100-year timescale” to explore the global warming potential (GWP), over a 100-year time-scale, of one-unit masses of various GHGs, and specifically of N20, relative to that of carbon dioxide.
+* Use the visualization and associated data set _Global warming potential of greenhouse gases over 100-year timescale_ to explore the global warming potential (GWP), over a 100-year time-scale, of one-unit masses of various GHGs, and specifically of N20, relative to that of carbon dioxide.
 * With a much higher GWP than carbon dioxide per unit mass, the possible impact of N2O emissions from fertilizers on climate is more potent than that of carbon dioxide.
 * Discuss why a small change in N2O emissions could have a significant impact on global warming.